 - ½ cup mint leaves - chopped

-- Put all the lentils, vegetables, onions, salt, chopped coriander and mint into a pan with 500ml of water.
+- Put the lentils, eggplant, pumpkin, onions, salt, chopped coriander and mint into a pan with 500ml of water.
 Bring to the boil and leave to simmer for 20 minutes until the lentils have softened.
 Set aside.

 - Place the spice powder into a blender with the garlic, ginger and chillies and blend, adding as little water as possible to make a thick paste.